eth-p/Anki-Cards/Definition/About.md

 # Anki-Cards/Definition
-A flashcard for dictionary or terminology definitions.
+A flash card for dictionary or terminology definitions.

 ## Fields